Massachusetts Steamship Authority hit by cyberattack

 Guests traveling to Woods Hole, Martha's Vineyard and Nantucket using ferry service from the Massachusetts Steamship Authority should expect delays after the company announced it has been the target of a ransomware attack Wednesday morning that is affecting operations.

-The company's website, which allows passengers to book reservations, current displays a message stating that the company has "run into an error we weren't able to recover from" and that it is looking into the incident.
+The company's website, which allows passengers to book reservations, current displays a message stating that the company has "run into an error we weren't able to recover from."
+The Steamship Authority said that a team of IT professionals were assessing the impact of the attack.

+In an update at 12:30 p.m., the ferry service said there has been "no impact to the safety of vessel operations, as the issue does not affect radar or GPS functionality."

+"Scheduled trips to both islands continue to operate, although customers may experience some delays during the ticketing process," the company added.
+"Customers are currently unable to book or change vehicle reservations online or by phone."

 AFTER JBS HACK, WHAT ARE OTHER COMPANIES DOING TO PROTECT THEMSELVES FROM CYBERATTACKS?